MicrosoftDocs/office-developer-lync-evergreen-docs/docs/how-to-join-a-lync-conversation.md

 1. Check the state of the [Microsoft.Lync.Model.Conversation.InstantMessageModality](https://msdn.microsoft.com/en-us/library/jj266036\(v=office.15\)) of the added conversation.

-    If the state is [ModalityState.Notified](https://msdn.microsoft.com/en-us/library/gg255331\(v=office.15\)), the added conversation is the result of an invitation and must be accepted or rejected.
+    If the state is ModalityState.Notified, the added conversation is the result of an invitation and must be accepted or rejected.
 If accepted, the **AVModality** must be connected as shown in step 5.

     <table>
     <colgroup>